BeyondTheClouds/rome/README.rst

 lib.rome.core.models.Entity class.
 In the following example, I create an entity class that represents Dogs.
-In the current version, Entity classes are composed of attributes that follows SQLAlchemy types: this will be soon replaced by types provided by ROME, however it useful to garanty some kind of compatibility with SQLAlchemy, thus **easing the integration of this driver with existing code from Nova controller**.
+In the current version, Entity classes are composed of attributes that follows SQLAlchemy types: this will be soon replaced by types provided by ROME, however it is useful to garanty some kind of compatibility with SQLAlchemy, thus **easing the integration of this driver with existing code from Nova controller**.